- People & Places

 All posts in From the Moderator

-Individuals have a natural life span.
+Individuals have a natural life span—nothing surprising there.
 We are also becoming accustomed, with pain, to a parallel notion, that congregations have life spans.
-It may be time to ask whether denominations—in fact, our denomination— might have a life span also.
+It may be time

 The Holy Spirit is the One appointed to get us where we need to be with the quality of fellowship we are destined to enjoy.
 The Spirit teaches

 Decisions are ever before us: large ones, small ones, daily ones, life - changing ones.
 Gardeners wonder what should be planted first.
 Where I live, I have to

 Tolerance for waiting, even for those we dearly love, has become a victim of our technical age.
 Patience is an expression of the respect we have for who